MathisBurger/MathisBurger/Readme.md

 ## About me
 - I am Mathis Burger, I am 16 years old.
-- My main programming languages are Go, Rust and TypeScript
+- My main programming languages are Go, Rust, TypeScript and PHP
 - Furthermore I am using a ton of different frameworks for my projects
 - I am the leading fullstack developer in some big projects